Do you work on commission?

-Yes, we only use insects from sustainable and animal friendly sources.
-In the studio we often work with live insects, which we breed ourselves or buy from insect breeding farms who breed for animal and human consumption.
+Yes, we only use insects from sustainable and animal-friendly sources.
+In the studio, we often work with live insects, which we breed ourselves or buy from insect breeding farms who breed for animal and human consumption.

-In case of use of native insect species for artworks we use so called 'roadkills'.
+In case of use of native insect species for artworks, we use so-called 'roadkills'.
 Which means insects are found when they've already died in nature.
 These roadkills often show some signs of damage.

 In case of use of tropical insect species for artworks we only use insects from special breeding farms.
 The butterflies are bred in a protected environment and the farms create an eco- friendly butterfly habitat.
 The local people will have the opportunity to make money in the breeding companies, rather than heading out to catch butterflies in the wild.
 In this way, the farms stimulate the local economy.
-The breeding companies are not only positive for the butterfly population, but also help to protect the rainforests, plants, flowers and trees.
+The breeding companies are not only positive for the butterfly population but also help to protect the rainforests, plants, flowers and trees.
 They are not exposed to natural enemies and can safely reproduce.
-Most tropical butterflies have a life span about 1 to 2 weeks.
+Most tropical butterflies have a lifespan of about 1 to 2 weeks.
 After they die, they are dried and sold.

 Do you do catering with Insectology sweets?

-Yes, we can cater small venues.
+Yes, we can cater to small venues.
 The confections will be made at most one day in advance to secure freshness and flavour.
 Please send an email to firstname.lastname@example.org for more information.

 Where can I buy Insectology sweets?

-Unfortunately Insectology Sweets aren't sold in any shops yet, this is because we are still doing research to conserving the confections for a longer time and regulations around selling insects for humane consumption.
-In this research we're always looking for knowledge and collaborations.
+Unfortunately, Insectology Sweets aren't sold in any shops yet, this is because we are still doing research to conserving the confections for a longer time and regulations around selling insects for humane consumption.
+In this research, we're always looking for knowledge and collaborations.